gKrokod/botReborn/config/readMe.txt

-fill the gap and rename this file to "bot.cfg"
+!!!!!!!fill the gap, delete this line and rename this file to "bot.cfg"!!!! config {

-config {
   user {
   repeatcount = "3"